NathanKell/UADRealism/README.md

 Realism modding for Ultimate Admiral: Dreadnoughts - coming soon, this is about TAF.

 ### TAF Changelog
+* 3.15.1 - Show error messages on launch if TAF is not compatible with this version of UAD, or if TAF was not installed correctly.
+Update to UAD 1.6.0.7 Optx4.
 * 3.15.0 - Include TAFData folder, which includes localization strings for the mod.
 These can be overridden in <Language name>.lng in the Mods folder, like usual for loc overrides.
 In addition, support forcing players to only be able to choose AI Design Usage: Slow when creating campaigns, allowing mods to be used with 1.6.0.7 even without predefined designs.
 Starting from this version, TAF must be downloaded as an archive, not just a dll (see revised installation instructions).
 * 3.14.2 - Fix too-large messageboxes (for example, the War Erupts message) by putting some text in the scrollbox
 * 3.14.1 - Fix another super dumb typo: actually save the copied gun mark data when refitting ships